Icecast

 Icecast is a streaming media project released as free software maintained by the Xiph.Org Foundation.
 It also refers specifically to the server program which is part of the project.
 Icecast was created in December 1998/January 1999 by Jack Moffitt and Barath Raghavan to provide an open-source audio streaming server that anyone could modify, use, and tinker with.
 Version 2, a ground-up rewrite aimed at multi-format support (initially targeting Ogg Vorbis) and scalability, was started in 2001 and released in January 2004.

 History

 Icecast was originally developed by Moffitt in 1998 for SMU's radio station.
 At the time, the station was constantly losing its FCC license and was at the time only able to reach listeners in the same building.
 Given that all of the dorms throughout campus had Ethernet connectivity, using streaming audio to broadcast was a natural solution, but currently available audio streaming software, such as RealAudio, was too expensive.
-Moffitt created Icecast, allowing the station to easily reach everwhere on campus without the necessity of FCC licensing or a transmitter upgrade.
-Initially developed to support mp3's, Vorbis support was added shortly after.
+Moffitt created Icecast, allowing the station to easily reach everywhere on campus without the necessity of FCC licensing or a transmitter upgrade.
+Initially developed to support mp3 files, Vorbis support was added shortly after.